-According to yoga, these problems first appear in subtle ways but only become obvious much later in the physical and mental levels.
+According to yoga, these problems first appear in subtle ways, becoming obvious much later at the physical and mental levels.
 By learning yoga breathing exercises, you can learn to harness this prana or universal energy and improve the quality of your life.

 What is yoga for breathing?